DarrenR96/DR-Personal-Blog/pages/projects/cetprojects.md

 ## Projects at Caribbean Entertainment Technologies

-Projects taken here were private and cannot be displayed, however a small discussion on some techniques used in these projcets is presented.
+Projects taken here were private and cannot be displayed, however a small discussion on some techniques used in these projects is presented.

 ---